Souravgoswami/jmblr/README.md

   2. Download and extract the zip file.

   3. Run it jmblr.rb with Ruby.
 You can pass command line arguments, and can solve multiple words with a go!

          ruby jmblr.rb triangle ceissp deiorrw

          echo triangle | ruby jmblr.rb

    Any invalid jumble word will not be ignored.

-  4. For more help, run ./jmblr.rb -h
+  4. For more help, run `ruby jmblr.rb -h`